nils-ohlmeier/rtcstats/README.md

 When using ontop of adapter it is typically not necessary (and potentially harmful) to shim the webkit and moz prefixes in addition to the unprefixed version.

 ## Details
-The client overwrites and proxies to the following function:
+The client overwrites and proxies the following functions and associated events:
-* getUserMedia, getDisplayMedia.Data such as parameters which gum used and the outcome of the operation is sent to the server.
+* getUserMedia, getDisplayMedia.
+Data such as parameters which gum used and the outcome of the operation is sent to the server.
 * RTCPeerConnection.
   Constructor parameters are sent to the server.
   By having control over the c’tor  the client adds listeners to several events of interest on a newly created peer connection object, such as.